hudl/Mjolnir/README.md

 *Example:*

-Imagine an operation that makes a network call to a different cluster.
+Imagine we have an operation that makes a network call to a different cluster.
 If that downstream cluster becomes very slow, our calls will start blocking and waiting for responses.

-Under high enough traffic volume, our cluster will start building up pending operations that are waiting for the downstream cluster to respond, which means they're taking up increasingly more threads - potentially as many as they can - leaving fewer threads for normal, succeeding operatiosn to work with.
+Under high enough traffic volume, our cluster will start building up pending operations that are waiting for the downstream cluster to respond, which means they're taking up increasingly more threads - potentially as many as they can - leaving fewer threads for normal, unrelated operations to work with.

 To prevent this, Commands are grouped into thread pools.
 Each thread pool receives a fixed number of threads to work with, along with a small queue in front of it.

-When the thread pool is at capacity, operations will begin getting rejected from the pool, resulting in an immediately-thrown Exception.
+When the thread pool is at capacity, operations will begin getting rejected from the pool, resulting in an immediately-thrown `CommandFailedException`.

 *Configuration + Defaults*